ousmanito/django-todo/README.md

 This is my first step into backend stuff.

-Here is a screenshot of the landing page, it's not done yet
+Here is a screenshot of the main page, it's not done yet

 ![task page](https://user-images.githubusercontent.com/96242923/158603447-acabd483-9b24-48ea-a168-e75bacd2720f.PNG)